 - WV Department of Environmental Protection

 - U.S. Fish and Wildlife Service

 - U.S. Army Corps of Engineers

-- Watershed groups
+- Watershed Associations

-- Natural Resources Conservation Service
+- USDA Natural Resources Conservation Service

+- Gas Companies

+- National Wild Turkey Federation

-- Appalachian Mountains Joint Venture
+- Appalachian Mountain Joint Venture

 With an established "constituency", many conservation partners can provide direct outreach to landowners and key stakeholders interested in wildlife conservation.
-The WVDNR will engage with these and other partners in regular face-to-face meetings during CFA planning, as well as plan implementation and monitoring.
+The WVDNR will engage with these and other partners in regular meetings during CFA planning, implementation and monitoring.
 In many cases partners may assume a lead role in implementing the conservation actions.
 Appendix 5 lists the types of programming and assistance each partner provides to landowners.
 Specific partners are also listed along with conservation actions supported through their programs in the implementation plan for each habitat type.